rbsk-05/IDP-AWS/README.md

 1. Users access the application through CloudFront.
 2. CloudFront serves the React frontend hosted on Amazon S3.
 3. The frontend communicates with backend APIs through Amazon API Gateway.
+4. API Gateway validates user authentication tokens against Amazon Cognito.
-4. API Gateway routes requests to the appropriate AWS Lambda function.
+5. API Gateway routes authorized requests to the appropriate AWS Lambda function.
-5. Lambda functions execute business logic.
+6. Lambda functions execute business logic synchronously.
-6. Data is stored and retrieved from Amazon DynamoDB.
+7. Data is stored and retrieved from Amazon DynamoDB tables.
-7. Order-related workflows publish events through Amazon SNS.
+8. Order-related workflows publish events through Amazon SNS.
-8. Responses are returned to the frontend and presented to the user.
+9. Responses are returned to the frontend and presented to the user.

 ---